edu-sharing/php-auth-plugin/Readme.md

 # Notes for Manual/Custom implementation

-If you can't use the library or need to implement the edu-sharing integration i.e. in an other programming language, here are some general tips.
+If you can't use the library or need to implement the edu-sharing integration, i.e., in another programming language, here are some general tips.

 ## Adding the signing headers
 For each request you will make to our api, you will need to add the following headers: